serbantanasa/solar_travel_calculator/README.md

 ## Contributing
 Development is just beginning—feel free to open issues or propose enhancements as the modeling and tooling take shape.

+## Acknowledgements
+- This project uses NASA's [Navigation and Ancillary Information Facility (NAIF) SPICE system](https://naif.jpl.nasa.gov/naif/) for ephemeris data; see the NAIF site for usage rules and credit guidance.

+## License
+Code in this repository is released under the [Unlicense](LICENSE); you may use it without restriction.
+NASA's SPICE toolkit and kernels retain their original terms—see [docs/LICENSING.md](docs/LICENSING.md) for details.